editor-rs/vscode-rust/doc/cargo_command_execution.md

 By default, it is `null`.

-## Current working directory determination
+## Current Working Directory Determination

 The extension executes a cargo command in some directory.
 To find out which directory the extension should use, the extension uses the following algorithm:

 * Try making out the current working directory from the active text editor